List of Regular Show characters: Capicola Gang

 The Capicola Gang is a trio of evil anthropomorphic animatronic animals from The Fun Fun Zone, a place that became corrupted after the Park workers won a pair of fuzzy dice (which, unknown to them, had uncut diamonds in them) for Pops' birthday in the episode "Fuzzy Dice".
 The Capicola gang attempted to escape with the dice after they took them from the park workers, which leads to a car chase to the harbor.
 After Louie exposes their crime (to the Main Bear's annoyance), they attempted to kill them to take back the dice only for them to be destroyed by the FBI.
 It took a lot of firepower to bring them down.
 They reappear in the episode "Steak Me Amadeus", in which it is revealed that they survived the confrontation and plotted revenge on the park workers for foiling their evil crime and sold fake Amadeus Dollars to Pops, which Mordecai used to pay for a date with Margaret at the titular restaurant.
 They appear at the same restaurant and are confronted by the park gang and two FBI agents for selling the fake Amadeus Dollars, beginning a gun battle between them against the groundskeepers and the agents (which they temporarily stop to let a tearful Margaret pass through) until Amadeus Martinez, the restaurant's owner, shoots a bazooka at them, finally destroying them for good.
 They share a resemblance to the characters from the popular game series Five Nights at Freddy's and the popular kids entertainment center Chuck E. Cheese.

 Main Bear

 The Main Bear (voiced by John Cygan) is a robot bear who is the leader of the Capicola Gang.
 He was severely damaged after the FBI shot him down after a lot of firepower.
 He was destroyed by Amadeus in "Steak Me Amadeus" with a bazooka after he insults college education.

 Louie

-Louie (voiced by Mark Hamill) is also a robot bear who is a member of the Capicola Gang.
+Louie (voiced by Mark Hamill) is a robot beaver who is a member of the Capicola Gang.
 He is shown to be very dimwitted, and acts without thinking (as shown when he tells the Park members about the diamonds in the Fuzzy Dice).
 He was destroyed by Amadeus in "Steak Me Amadeus" with a bazooka.